S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: The Proposed Method

 \subsubsection{Black-box Parameter Selection Strategy}

-Unlike most existing methods that rely on accessing black-box models for hyperparameters tuning, the parameter configuration of the proposed S$^{4}$ST method also adheres to the strict black-box setting.
-First, our parameter optimization objective is to maximize the average self-transferability across the 12 studied basic transformations at different intensities, rather than black-box transferability involving the victim models.
-Second, we employ Bayesian optimization to simultaneously search for the four parameters of S$^{4}$ST: $[p_{\textit{r}}, r, p_{\textit{aug}}, m]$, avoiding suboptimal results from optimizing individual components separately.
-The optimization is performed on a randomly selected subset of the ImageNet-Compatible dataset (50 images), consisting of 10 initial random explorations and a total of 100 trials.
-The final resulting setting is $p_{\textit{r}}=0.9, r=1.7, p_{\textit{aug}}=1.0, m=6$.
+Strictly adhering to black-box constraints, S$^{4}$ST tunes hyperparameters without victim model access.
+First, our optimization objective maximizes average self-transferability across the 12 basic transformations at varying intensities, substituting black-box transferability.
+Second, we employ Bayesian Optimization (BO) to jointly search all four parameters $[p_{\textit{r}}, r, p_{\textit{aug}}, m]$, avoiding sub-optimalities from isolated component tuning.
+Evaluated on a 50-image subset of ImageNet-Compatible, the 100-trial BO process (including 10 initial random explorations) takes $\sim$2 hours and 15 minutes on a single NVIDIA GeForce RTX 4090 GPU ($\sim$80 seconds/trial).
+The resulting configuration is $p_{\textit{r}}=0.9, r=1.7, p_{\textit{aug}}=1.0, m=6$.